Stats & Training

 Tutor Moves

 Can't catch Dragonite directly.
-Start with Dratini at solid rates from the locations below, then evolve at level 55.
+Start with Dratini at decent rates from the locations below, then evolve at level 55.
 The 3-stage chain from Dratini to Dragonite is where the leveling time goes.

 How to Obtain Dragonite in Yellow